Gerard de Korte

-Gerard Johannes Nicolaus de Korte (/nl/; (Note: In isolation, Gerard, Johannes and Nicolaus are pronounced /nl/, /nl/ and /nl/, respectively.) born 13 June 1955) is a Dutch Roman Catholic clergyman and Bishop of 's-Hertogenbosch.
+Gerard Johannes Nicolaus de Korte (/nl/; (Note: In isolation, Gerard, Johannes and Nicolaus are pronounced /nl/, /nl/ and /nl/, respectively.) born 13 June 1955) is a Dutch Roman Catholic prelate and Bishop of 's-Hertogenbosch.
 He was bishop of the diocese of Groningen-Leeuwarden from 2008 to 2016.
 Before that he was auxiliary bishop of the Archdiocese of Utrecht and dean of the deanery IJsellanden.
 His motto is Confidens in Christo (Trust in Christ).

 Early life and education

 Gerard Johannes Nicolaus de Korte was born on 13 June 1955 in Vianen in the Netherlands.
 He was the youngest of three children.

 De Korte graduated in 1974 from the Alberdingk Thijmcollege in Hilversum.
 He studied history at the Rijksuniversiteit Utrecht from 1974 to 1980.
 During this time De Korte got more interested in religion and the Church.
 While writing his final thesis he received certificates in Greek and Latin.
 He graduated in 1980.
 Soon after that he became a student at the Katholieke Theologische Universiteit in Utrecht.
 After graduation, he decided to study theology.
 In 1984 he became a seminarian at the Ariënskonvikt of the Archdiocese of Utrecht.
 He graduated from his theology studies in 1987.
 In 1994 he was promoted to doctor of theology on a thesis titled Priesthood of reconciliation.
 Possibilities and borders of the theology of the word, especially that of Eduard Thurneysen, for Catholic pastoral care.